zenhack/layout-dsl/README.md

     layout GDTEnt (little) {
         // Denotes the bottom 16 bits of the limit field.
 Can be specified as
         // either [hi:lo] or [lo:hi].
 We allow both to make transcribing
         // from hardware manuals easier.
+The range is *inclusive*, with
-        limit[15:0]
+        // the lowest bit having index 0. limit[15:0]

         base[23:0]

         access {
             // Without the slice notation, we embed the whole field.
-            // Booleans are assumed 1 bit.
+            // Booleans are assumed 1 bit, true = 1, false = 0.
             ac rw dc ex

             // A bit that is always 1.
 Syntax is Verilog inspired, of